madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-life-in-the-quiet-zone.md

 +++

-{{< quote text="...and in between, when the sound subsided, there was the never entirely ceasing murmur in my own ears." title="Rings of Saturn" author="W.G.
-Sebald" >}}
+{{< quote text="The essay [exposes] contradictions while yearning for a definition of quiet that in the end is far different from silence." title="Review by acloserlisten.com" url="https://acloserlisten.com/2025/06/23/exformal-records-exformal-zones/">}}

 # Enter: Zone